fsereno/portfolio/README.md

 ##### Example of Events and Delegates in C#
 - Shows how to define an Event.
+- Shows how to define a Delegate.
-- How to define a Publisher.
+- Show how to define a Publisher.
-- How to define an Event Handler.
+- Show how to define an Event Handler.
-- How to Subscribe to an Event.
+- Show how to Subscribe to an Event.
-- Also shows understanding of Event Driven Services and understanding of loosley coupled SOA (Service Orientated Architecture)
+- Also shows understanding of Event Driven Services and understanding of loosely coupled SOA (Service Oriented Architecture)
 ---

 ## License